mikol/run/README.md

 ## Why `run`?

-Although `run` is quieter and will cede more control to the scripts, it is designed to work as much like `npm run` as possible.
-In fact, you can easily use it as if it were nothing more than a synonym for `npm run`; it’ll happily find and execute all the scripts you have already defined in `package.json`.
+Although `run` is quieter and will cede more control to scripts, it is designed to work as much like `npm run` as possible.
+In fact, you can easily use it as if it was nothing more than an alias for `npm run`; it’ll happily find and execute all the scripts you have already defined in `package.json`.

 But if you create a `scripts.js` file, `run` will look there for tasks as well.
 Here’s what the `run` project’s own `scripts.js` looks like: